DarrellAucoin/IntroSQL/P1Quiz.md

 __Q:__ How many different Stats Club exec positions are there?
 - Note that we can use DISTINCT within aggregate functions
+- There is a one-to-many relationship between exec and exec_positions

 ```sql
 SELECT COUNT(DISTINCT position) AS num_exec_positions